-tiative to construct a railway that will tie the main town of El Geneina with other parts of Sudan and Chad.
+Additionally, the state capital also boasts of new roads linking it to Zalingei, Central Darfur, while construction is underway on a road connecting it to Adre in Chad.
+There is also an initiative to construct a railway that will tie the main town of El Geneina with other parts of Sudan and Chad.